 Oil on canvas.

 This portrait has been lent to the Paraparaumu Library by Virginia Turner.
-Virginia has been deeply involved in many community groups and issues in Kāpiti for over 25 years.
-Her philosophy is that if one is able to help others and there is an opportunity to help, then that is what we are here on earth to do.
+Virginia was deeply involved in many community groups and issues in Kāpiti for over 25 years.
+Her philosophy was that if one is able to help others and there is an opportunity to help, then that is what we are here on earth to do.